jekyllt/jasper2/README.md

 We have set up travis-ci for this  fork.
 Changed details in *[\_config.yml](_config.yml)* so that we can push to the github repo.
-Generated a secure key added to *[.travis.yml](.travis.yml)*.
+Generate a secure key added to *[.travis.yml](.travis.yml)*.
 Documentation from
 [jekyll-travis](https://github.com/mfenner/jekyll-travis).